-We compare the learning performance of BeaINR and CoefINR with the numerical baselines as follows \begin{itemize} \item \textbf{WMMSE}: This method adopts the CoV-based approach from~\cite{Beamforming_Design}, where the beamforming function is optimized using an iterative WMMSE algorithm with GL quadrature and closed-form updates.
+We compare the learning performance of BeaINR and CoefINR against the following numerical baselines: \begin{itemize} \item \textbf{WMMSE}: This method adopts the CoV-based approach~\cite{Beamforming_Design}, where the beamforming function is optimized using an iterative WMMSE algorithm and the involved integrals are approximated by the GL quadrature.

-\item \textbf{Fourier}: As proposed in~\cite{Wavenumber}, the beamforming function is expressed as a truncated Fourier series, and the optimization problem is reformulated as determining the coefficients of the selected Fourier basis functions.
+\item \textbf{Fourier}: As proposed in~\cite{Wavenumber}, the beamforming function is expressed by a finite set of Fourier series, and the coefficients of the Fourier basis functions are optimized.

-\item \textbf{SPDA}: Following the discretization strategy in~\cite{Pattern_Division}, the continuous CAPA is discretized into finite elements, reducing the problem to an SPDA formulation solvable via singular value decomposition and water-filling. \end{itemize} These baselines do not consider the peak transmit current constraint in~\eqref{eq:PeakConstraint}.
+\item \textbf{SPDA}: Following the discretization strategy in~\cite{Pattern_Division}, the continuous CAPA is discretized into finite elements, reducing the problem to an SPDA formulation, which is solved via singular value decomposition and water-filling. \end{itemize} These baselines do not consider the peak transmit current constraint in~\eqref{eq:PeakConstraint}.
 To address this issue, the resulting beamforming solutions are uniformly scaled to satisfy the~constraint.

-Fig.~\ref{Learning_performance} shows the SE achieved under varying transmit power and user aperture size.
-Both BeaINR and CoefINR consistently outperform the Fourier-based and SPDA-based methods, owing to their ability to avoid discretization loss.
-They also achieve slightly higher SE than the WMMSE algorithm, with lower inference complexity.
-Among all methods, BeaINR yields the best SE performance.